Table of Contents

 Buying a multi is more cost-effective than buying individual vitamins for energy or general health purposes.

 When it comes to energy levels, the humble multivitamin is a great way to “cover your bases” and look out for your overall well-being.
-Look for these key ingredients in a well-rounded multivitamin:
+Look for these key ingredients and minerals in a well-rounded multivitamin:

 - B vitamins like B12, thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5) and vitamin b6